Chapter 13: The Covenant

 She didn’t take her hand away.

 He turned his hand under hers.
 Palm to palm.
 Her fingers were smaller than his and her grip was not gentle.
-It was the grip of someone who had made a structural decision and was done reassessing.
+It was the grip of someone who had made a decision and was done reassessing.

 The apartment was still too bright.
 Every lamp burning.
 The condiments still disarranged on the table, the olive oil three inches left of where it should be, the pepper flakes facing the wall.
 He could feel the wrongness of them in his peripheral vision, a low itch in the hands, and he let it sit because she’d told him to leave it and he was learning what that meant.